konceptz/DVNA/README.md

 nvm use 5.3.0
 git clone https://github.com/quantumfoam/DVNA.git
 cd DVNA/
+npm install express
 node vulnerabilities/command_injection.js
 navigate to http://localhost:6666/
 ```

-Go read the source files and find out how to exploit each flaw!
+Go read the source files and find out how to exploit each flaw! not all the bugs require Express.
+At one point all the bugs will be under the same UI and be browsable with a hint system and information related to each bug class.

 *Note* Yes, this is tedious to have to be repeating for each issue class but at the moment I haven't added a UI template to browse challenges individually (coming soon!)
 - - -